mitchcurtis/slate/doc/overview.md

 ![Layered Image Project icon](https://github.com/mitchcurtis/slate/blob/release/app/images/layered-image-project.svg)

-A layered image project can contain several images, each of which is stored as a layer.
+A layered image project consists of an .slp project file and one or more images, each of which is saved directly in the .slp file as a layer.
 The highest layer in the list is drawn on top of the layers below it.
 This type of project can be exported as one or more images.

 - [Getting Started with Layered Image Projects](https://github.com/mitchcurtis/slate/blob/release/doc/getting-started-layered.md)